 A study by the American College of Prosthodontics revealed that over 36 million people in the United States don’t have any teeth, while 120 million are missing at least one tooth.
 This is often the result of accidents, cavities, gum disease, teeth misalignment, and other factors.

 To resolve this issue, many have used dental bridges and dentures, but both run the risk of damage to your natural teeth, as they require either grinding down or clasping over the adjacent teeth.
-For this reason, dental implants are a great alternative to replace one or more teeth.
+For this reason, dental implants are a great alternative to replacing one or more teeth.

 What are dental implants?